quickeducation/final-project/DesignSpec.md

 ### Screen #10
 ![alt text](https://i.imgur.com/A4vVc7E.png "Screen 10")
 - The navigation bar will stay the same throughout each of the pages after a user has logged in.
-Home directs to page 5, “My Account” redirects to page 7, and logging out would redirect to page 2, while logging out the user.
+Home directs to screen 4, “My Account” redirects to screen 6, and logging out would redirect to screen 1, while logging out the user.
 - The title of the problem set the user just created will be centered at the top keeping the consistency that we had and reminded the user what this score is related to.
 - This page will display the percentage of answers they were correct on as well as a score which would contribute to their score on the leaderboard.
 - The try again button allows the user to immediately try to improve their score.
 By providing them feedback immediately and giving them a chance to improve their score we aim to make them want to master this quiz.
 - There also is an option to create a problem set from this screen.
-This will redirect them to page 8.
+This will redirect them to screen 7.
 This allows users to more efficiently complete the different purposes of our solution, creating problem sets and answering them.

 ### Screen #11
 ![alt text](https://i.imgur.com/FVgb8sB.png "Screen 11")